Carrageenan: Carcinogen Allowed in Organic Food?Updated: March 13, 2017Healthy Living

 Another problem is that research available since the early 1980’s indicated that even food grade carrageenan is probably converted during the digestive process to the degraded, highly toxic form.
 More recent research sponsored by the National Institutes of Health (NIH), pinpointed the exact metabolic process by which carrageenan triggers inflammation.
 Shockingly, this biological event was found to mirror the way pathogenic bacteria such as salmonella wreak havoc in the gut.

 The takeaway for consumers from this very discouraging NOSB ruling is to not take anything for granted just because a product is labeled USDA Organic.
 It still could be extremely damaging to your health!

 Avoiding lowfat dairy and processed dairy substitutes is a very wise course of action.
-If you have a dairy allergy, learn to easily make healthy nondairy beverages at home that are carrageenan free!
+If you have a dairy allergy, learn to easily make healthy milk substitutes at home that are free of carrageenan dangers!

 Sarah, The Healthy Home Economist

 The Cultivator, News from the Cornucopia Institute, Summer 2012